assureddt/pact/src/Pact.Web/README.md

 # Pact.Web 🕸

 Provides a number of useful extension methods and services for web applications.

 Some examples follow:

 ## [TempDataService](./TempDataService/TempDataService.cs)

-Simplifies the storing of objects in TempData
+Simplifies the storing of objects in TempData.

 ```c#
 var svc = provider.GetService<ITempDataService>();
 var theThing = new Thing();